Cancellation

 const result = streamText({

 Cancel signals are scoped.
-You control exactly what gets cancelled:
+You control which turns are cancelled:

 | Filter | Effect | Use case |